-- 1) This penalty structure provides guidance to Judges as to minimum penalties for inappropriate urging of the horse, and for the cutting and welting of a horse. - The penalty for any subsequent offence cannot be less than the previous offence, regardless of whether the offence is for inappropriate urging of the horse or for cutting and welting of a horse. - 3) Any cut or welt offence shall be counted and considered by the Judges as the next offence for inappropriate urging on a cumulative basis. - 4) The penalty structure is progressive in nature, irrespective of which of the encompassed rules are violated. - 5) In determining whether a violation of the rules has occurred or in assessing penalty, Judges may consider mitigating factors in exceptional circumstances.
-An example of conduct that may be viewed as a mitigating consideration would be striking a horse to prevent inevitable harm to another driver, horse, participant or patron. - 6) In assessing penalty, Judges may also consider aggravating factors, such as the licensee's history of violations pertaining to inappropriate urging of the horse (which offence/s occurred more than a year before the subject offence). - 7) If the offence is sufficiently egregious, the Judges may depart from the penalty structure and impose higher penalties than those enumerated in the chart above. - 8) All first infractions of the encompassed rules that occur subsequent to the implementation of the new rules will be treated as a first offence for the purposes of setting penalty, except as noted above for cutting or severely welting a horse.
+- 1) This penalty structure provides guidance to Judges as to minimum penalties for inappropriate urging of the horse. - 2) The penalty structure is progressive in nature, irrespective of which of the encompassed rules are violated. - 3) In determining whether a violation of the rules has occurred or in assessing penalty, Judges may consider mitigating factors in exceptional circumstances.
+An example of conduct that may be viewed as a mitigating consideration would be striking a horse to prevent inevitable harm to another driver, horse, participant or patron.

+- 4) In assessing penalty, Judges may also consider aggravating factors, such as the licensee's history of violations pertaining to inappropriate urging of the horse (which offence/s occurred more than a year before the subject offence). - 5) If the offence is sufficiently egregious, the Judges may depart from the penalty structure and impose higher penalties than those enumerated in the chart above. - 6) All first infractions of the encompassed rules that occur subsequent to the implementation of the new rules will be treated as a first offence for the purposes of setting penalty, except as noted above for cutting or severely welting a horse.